fybrik/fybrik/samples/multicluster-argocd/README.md

 kubectl apply -f samples/multicluster-argocd/fybrik-applications/fybrik-kind-kind.yaml
 ```

-As the application contains automatic sync the deployment of Fybrik CRD and Fybrik should be done automatically
-on the cluster.
-This can be verified in Argocd GUI by pressing the `Applications` button and checking the applications status.
+Please note that the deployments are automatically synced as defined in the applications.
+To view the status of the deployments in Argo CD GUI please press the `Applications` bottom on the right bar in the GUI.
+The deployments should be in `Synced` state.

 ## Deploy Fybrik modules